-- Undertaking the initial seven week recruit training program in Sydney and afterwards committing to continual ongoing training? - Staying at a console for 8 14 hours, leaving only for scheduled breaks? - Working a set shift work roster that involves working up to14 hour day and night shifts, public holidays, weekends and missing out on important family or social events? - Taking emergency calls one after the other, and not being able to find out the outcome of the patient? - Multitasking to the extreme in a high pressure, unpredictable and complex environment? - The emotional impact of dealing with death and trauma, shift after shift? - Working in a highly structured environment?
+- Undertaking the initial six week recruit training program in Sydney and afterwards committing to continual ongoing training? - Staying at a console for 12 hours, leaving only for scheduled breaks? - Working a set shift work roster that involves working up to 12 hour day and night shifts, public holidays, weekends and missing out on important family or social events? - Taking emergency calls one after the other, and not being able to find out the outcome of the patient? - Multitasking to the extreme in a high pressure, unpredictable and complex environment? - The emotional impact of dealing with death and trauma, shift after shift? - · Working in a highly structured environment?

-If your answer is yes to these questions and you are strongly considering a career in the Control Centre, please continue reading this booklet for more information on the recruitment and selection process and the role itself.
+If your answer is yes to these questions and you are strongly considering a Control Centre Officer career, please continue reading this booklet for more information on the recruitment and selection process and the Control Centre Officer role itself.

-Recruitment Info Sheet - Control Centre
+Recruitment Info Sheet - Control Centre Officer